For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 To support our site, we may use links which earn us a commission at no extra cost to you.

-Fast reliable WiFi is the number one ingredient for a happy student house.
+Fast reliable WiFi at an affordable price is key for a happy student house.
 But how do you know if you're getting the best student broadband deal?
 We've done the legwork for you!

 student sat at desk and broadband router